robmasocco/AOS-TAG/ideas.md

 - Trylock receivers's rw_sem as reader.
 - Check instance pointer, eventually exit.
 - Check permissions, eventually exit.
+- Acquire condition rw_sem as reader.
-- Atomically read current condition value.
+- Read current condition value.
+- Atomically increment epoch presence counter.
+- Release condition rw_sem as reader.
 - Wait on the queue (with *wait_event_interruptible(...)*) with condition according to current condition value (*if 0 wait on 1 else wait on 0*, an *if-else* should suffice).
+Catch signals here and be very careful about which locks to release and counters to atomically decrease upon exit!!!
 - Acquire level rwlock as reader.
 - *Memcpy* the new message from the level buffer into an on-the-go-set array in the stack.
+- Atomically decrease epoch presence counter (with preemption disabled!).
 - Release level rwlock as reader.
+- Release receivers's rw_sem as a reader (no need to delay this further).
 - *Copy_to_user* the new message.
-- Release receivers's rw_sem as a reader.
 - *module_put*

 TSO bypasses are avoided by executing memory barriers embedded in spinlocks and wait queue APIs.